I jump into the alley, landing between Empyreal and Sledge. Sledge cracks a smile, Empyreal gasps at my arrival.

 “It is impossible.”
 Sledge shakes their head.
 “I’m doing what I can to make the world we actually live in better.”

 Sledge sighs.
 “You’ll settle for nothing less than perfection.”

 “No, I will.
 But you’re just fucked in the head if you think this is anything close to good,” I say.
 “Replacing one slaver with another.
 We can do better than that.
 We have to.”
 If I stall long enough, back-up will arrive.
-More OPI heroes, or even the Underground.
+More capes or the Underground.
 If it comes to blows before then, I could pull another Heatwave Home Run.
 There’s a metal bar in the dumpster by Sledge.